cristiano-afonso-da-silva/post-generation/SETUP_COMPLETE.md

 - Auth protection (redirects to landing if not signed in)
 - User email display in header
 - Sign out button
-- All previous carousel generation features
+- All previous note generation features

 ## Security Features